5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 Please refer to the [**OpenCore Post-Install Guide**](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html#updating-bootstrap-in-0-6-6) for more details on the matter.
 I'd suggest to avoid Bootstrap/LauncherOption unless you really need it.
 For example, if you have Windows and macOS installed on the same disk, like Laptops often do.

 ## OCAT's Different Modes
-In newer versions of OCAT, you can pick between 4 variants and builds of OpenCore to download, install and update by combining settings in the "Edit" menu:
+OCAT lets you choose and switch between 4 variants and builds of OpenCore to download, install and update by combining settings in the "Edit" menu:

 ![EDIT](https://user-images.githubusercontent.com/76865553/155941606-84f4366d-c245-4797-8a77-2dae2f777f9e.png)